Translation via Annotation: A Computational Study of Translating Classical Chinese into Japanese: Limitations

 \section{Limitations}

-Although we provide a relatively larger dataset, the size of training data is still quite limited.
-We are still facing a low resource NLP question.
-Our dataset is generated with LLMs.
-LLMs introduce noise to the mark generation and it causes label sparsity.
-To reduce the label sparsity, we map very rare labels to labels which have the smallest edit distance from them.
-This operation impairs the translation quality of our approach.
-We believe that by digitalizing more books annotated by ancient people and building gold standard annotation dataset, the problem of sparsity will be released and our model could have better performance.
+Despite introducing a substantial dataset, the size of training data remains quite limited.
+We are still facing a low-resource challenge.
+We anticipate that by digitizing more books annotated by ancient people, we could address the low-resource problem.

-In this paper, we classify \textit{Kundoku} marks by intuition and the nature of language.
+Our dataset is semi-automatically constructed using LLMs.
+Since LLMs are not well trained on classical languages, they introduce mistakes in the generated annotation.
+We still need to make an effort to correct generated marks.
+This process needs well trained annotator and time-consuming.

+Additionally, our current classification of \textit{Kundoku} marks is based on linguistic intuition.
 This classification is coarse and not optimized for practice.
-Having a fine-grained set of marks might reduce sampling space and produce a better result.
+Having a fine-grained set of marks might constrain the sampling space more effectively and yield superior results.